mhwood/prescribe_vec/example_configurations/global_with_exf/README.md

 ```
 cd global/input
 bash prepare_run
+python3 create_dv_masks.py
 cd ..
 ```
+If you would like to view the locations of the `diagnostics_vec` masks used for boundary output, use the global_config notebook provided in the notebooks directory.

+:exclamation: Note: If you use a `conda` environment, be sure to deactivate it in your terminal before building and running the model.

 Next, build the model according to the specifications on your machine.
 For example:
 ```
 mkdir build